8ohamed/DTaaS/deploy/services/gitlab/INTEGRATION.md

 Follow the guide to set up a GitLab instance - [README](./README.md).

-After this step, and once you run `gitlab-ctl reconfigure`, you will have a functioning GitLab instance (at either <https://localhost/gitlab>
+After this step, you will have a functioning GitLab instance (at either <https://localhost/gitlab>
 or <https://foo.com/gitlab>).
 Login credentials of the root user.

+### 3. Create Users

+The newly installed gitlab only contains `root` user.
+The users specified in ìnstallation configuration files (`.env.local` / `.env.server`) need to be created in this integrated Gitlab server.

-### 3. Create OAuth Tokens in GitLab
+### 4. Create OAuth Tokens in GitLab

 Follow these guides to create OAuth Application Tokens for - [backend](../../../docs/admin/servers/auth.md) and